-Ingress action Egress action

-The TPID of a frame

-When the port receives untagged frames, an

-untagged frame obtains a tag (based on transmitted by

-Unaware PVID) and is forwarded.
-Unaware port will be set

-When the port receives tagged frames: to 0x8100.
+Ingress action Egress action When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on transmitted by Unaware PVID) and is forwarded.
+Unaware port will be set When the port receives tagged frames: to 0x8100.
 The function of 1.
-If the tagged frame contains a Tag protocol The final status of the

-Unaware can be used identifier (TPID) of 0x8100, it will become a frame after egressing will

-for 802.1QinQ (double double-tag frame and will be forwarded. also be affected by the
+If the tagged frame contains a Tag protocol The final status of the Unaware can be used identifier (TPID) of 0x8100, it will become a frame after egressing will for 802.1QinQ (double double-tag frame and will be forwarded. also be affected by the tag).

-tag).
 2. If the TPID of tagged frame is not Egress Rule.
 0x8100 (ex.
-0x88A8), it will be

-discarded.

-When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on transmitted by C-port

-PVID) and is forwarded. will be set to 0x8100.

-When the port receives tagged frames:

-C-port 1.
-If the tagged frame contains a TPID of

-O-bout 0x8100, it will be forwarded.

-2. If the TPID of tagged frame is not

-0x8100 (ex.
-0x88A8), it will be

-discarded.

-When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on transmitted by S-port will

-PVID) and is forwarded. be set to 0x88A8.

-When the port receives tagged frames:

-S-port 1.
-If the tagged frame contains a TPID of

-0x8100, it will be forwarded.

-2. If the TPID of tagged frame is not

-0x88A8 (ex.
-0x8100), it will be

-discarded.

-Ingress action Egress action When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on transmitted by PVID) and is forwarded.
-S-custom-port will be When the port receives tagged frames: set to a Self-customized S-custom-port If the tagged frame contains a TPID of value, which can be set 0x8100, it will be forwarded. by the user via If the TPID of tagged frame is not 0x88A8 Ethertype for Custom (ex.
+0x88A8), it will be discarded.
+When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on transmitted by C-port PVID) and is forwarded. will be set to 0x8100.
+C-port When the port receives tagged frames: 1.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
+When the port receives untagged frames an The TPID of a frame untagged frame obtains a tag (based on transmitted by S-port will PVID) and is forwarded be set to 0x88A8 When the port receives tagged frames: a .
+1 If the tagged frame contains a TPID of S-port 0x8100, it will be forwarded.
+2 If the TPID of tagged frame is not 0x88A8 (ex. $0x8100$), it will be discarded.
+When the port receives untagged frames an The TPID of a frame untagged frame obtains a tag (based on transmitted by PVID) and is forwarded.
+S sustem port will be When the next receives to great from on s-custom-port will be when the port receives tagged frames: set to a Self-customized S-custom-port If the tagged frame contains a TPID of value, which can be set 0x8100, it will be forwarded. by the user via If the TPID of tagged frame is not 0x88A8 Ethertype for Custom (ex.
 0x8100), it will be discarded.
 S-ports.